NikitaBabanin/Time-tracker/readme.md

 ## Installation

 To run an application in a docker container
+You can configure pgAdmin at http://localhost:5050/browser
 ```sh
 docker-compose up --build
 ```
+You can configure pgAdmin at http://localhost:5050/browser

 Launching an application without a docker container
 ```sh